59736007085

 This Article Contains

-The best way to create a strong password is to use a password manager, which randomizes and stores your passwords for you.
-You can also use passphrases and a combination of capital letters, numbers, and special characters to protect your password against cracking and other hacking attempts.
+The best way to create a strong password is to use passphrases, which are long phrases made up of 5-7 random words.
+You can also use a trusted password manager to suggest randomized, 15-character strings of capital letters, numbers, and special characters to protect your password against cracking and other hacking attempts.

 Avoid simple passwords